carallon/pharos-controller-api/sphinx-src/http-api/rdm-get.rst

      - ``"072c:0004fe02"``
    * - ``pid``
      - string
      - RDM PID for the Get operation.
-Can be one of the `Supported RDM PIDs`_ or the raw PID value as a hex string, e.g. ``"FF"``.
+Can be one of the :ref:`rdm-get-http-post-supported-rdm-pids` or the raw PID value as a hex string, e.g. ``"FF"``.
      - ``"DEVICE_INFO"``
    * - ``meta``
      - object